 These prerequisites will improve your chances of successfully pursuing a machine learning career.
 For a refresh on the above-mentioned prerequisites, the Simplilearn YouTube channel provides succinct and detailed overviews.

-Acelerate your career in AI and ML with the AI and Machine Learning Courses with Purdue University collaborated with IBM.
+Acelerate your career in AI and ML with the AI and ML Courses with Purdue University collaborated with IBM.

 So, What Next?

-Wondering how to get ahead after understanding what Machine Learning is?
-Consider taking Simplilearn’s Machine Learning Certification Course which will set you on the path to success in this exciting field.
+Wondering how to get ahead after this “What is Machine Learning” tutorial?
+Consider taking Simplilearn’s Artificial Intelligence Course which will set you on the path to success in this exciting field.
 Master Machine Learning concepts, machine learning steps and techniques including supervised and unsupervised learning, mathematical and heuristic aspects, and hands-on modeling to develop algorithms and prepare you for the role of Machine Learning Engineer.

-You can also take the Applied Machine Learning Program in partnership with Purdue University.
+You can also take the AI and ML Course in partnership with Purdue University.
 This program gives you in-depth and practical knowledge on the use of machine learning in real world cases.
 Further, you will learn the basics you need to succeed in a machine learning career like statistics, Python, and data science.

-You should also consider accelerating your AI or ML career with the Post Graduate Program in AI and Machine Learning with Purdue University and in collaboration with IBM.
+You should also consider accelerating your AI or ML career with the AI Course with Caltech University and in collaboration with IBM.

 Machine learning is the future, and the future is now.
 Are you ready to transform?
 Start your journey with Simplilearn!